FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 * [How to write a vision, by dummies.com](https://www.dummies.com/business/marketing/branding/how-to-write-vision-and-mission-statements-for-your-brand/)
 * [20 Inspiring Vision Statement Examples (2019 Updated), by lifehack.org](https://www.lifehack.org/articles/work/20-sample-vision-statement-for-the-new-startup.html)
 --->
 ---

+There is always a time in physical or virtual conferences when you wish you could share a thought, experience, or chat with another participant.
+ConferenceBook is a social network to enhance this communication.
+Connecting people, towards mind broadening and empowerment of relationships.

 ## Elevator Pitch
 <!---Draft a small text to help you quickly introduce and describe your product in a short time and a few words (~800 characters), a technique usually known as elevator pitch.